 Without applications, the network is not too useful.
 The applications are software programs that used to communicate over the network or process that giving access to the network.
 The application has two types, network application and application layer services.

-The network applications are used to communicate over the network.
+The network applications are uses to communicate over the network.
 Some end-user applications apply application layer protocols and are able to communicate straight with the lower layers of the protocol stack.
-Email clients are the example of this type of application.
+For example, Email clients is a network application.

 Application Layer Services

-Network print spooling and file transfer over the network is required application layer services to use network resources.
+Network print spooling and file transfer over the network is requisite application layer services to use network resources.
 These services are the software programs that interface with the network and organize the data for transfer.
-Several types of data e.g. text, graphics audio, and video are required different network services to make sure that the data is perfectly ready for processing.
+Several types of data e.g. text, graphics audio, and video are wanted different network services to make sure that the data is perfectly ready for processing.

 DNS was created to change the numeric address into a simple, recognizable name.
 The DNS is short for Domain Name System (or Service or Server).